 Sec.
-4. That the delegates to the conventions elected as provided for in this act shall meet at the seat of government of each of said territories, except the del-egates elected in South Dakota, who shall meet at the city of Sioux Falls, on the fourth day of July, eighteen hundred and eighty-nine, and after organization shall declare, on behalf of the people of said proposed states, that they adopt the constitution of the United States; shall be, whereupon the said conventions and are authorized to form constitutions hereby. and state governments, for said proposed states respectively.
-The constitutions shall be republican in form, and make no distinction in civil or political rights on ac-count of race or color, except as to Indians not taxed, and not be repugnant to the constitution of the United States and the principles of the Declaration of Inde-And said conventions shall provide, by pendence. ordinances irrevocable without the consent of the United States, and the people of said states:-
+4. That the delegates to the conventions elected as provided for in this act shall meet at the seat of government of each of said territories, except the delegates elected in South Dakota, who shall meet at the city of Sioux Falls, on the fourth day of July, eighteen hundred and eighty-nine, and after organization shall declare, on behalf of the people of said proposed states, that they adopt the constitution of the United States; whereupon the said conventions shall be, and are hereby, authorized to form constitutions and state governments, for said proposed states respectively.
+The constitutions shall be republican in form, and make no distinction in civil or political rights on account of race or color, except as to Indians not taxed, and not be repugnant to the constitution of the United States and the principles of the Declaration of Independence.
+And said conventions shall provide, by ordinances irrevocable without the consent of the United States, and the people of said states:-